PokePong/Game/README.md

-# Game
+# Space Simulator

-Game using LWJGL
+Personnal project written from scratch in Java using LWJGL librairy, prowered by OpenGL.